|Q & A|

 “I am but a seeker after Truth.
 I claim I have found a way to it.
 I claim to be making a ceaseless effort to find it.
 But I admit that I have not yet found it.”

-How could someone claim to know the way to the Truth, when he admits that he himself has not yet found it?
+How could someone claim to know the way to the Truth, when he admits that he has not yet found it?
 How can anyone expect to lead others to the Truth, when he himself is still looking for it?
-A quick perusal of his writings, including his autobiography, which is subtitled The Story of my Experiments with Truth show that his definitions of Truth and God are a jumble of contradictory ideas, and he has nothing worthwhile to offer to the discussion.
+A quick perusal of his writings, including his autobiography, which is subtitled The Story of my Experiments with Truth show that his definitions of Truth and God are a jumble of contradictory ideas, and he has nothing worthwhile to add to the discussion.

 Has anyone else defined Truth as God?